The Whole World Is Watching (The Falcon and the Winter Soldier): Critical response

-Christian Holub of Entertainment Weekly gave the episode a "B" and believed Zemo discussing with Wilson and Barnes about those who seek out superpowers was a "fascinating conversation", with the fight between the Dora Milaje and John Walker being his favorite scene.
+Christian Holub of Entertainment Weekly gave the episode a "B".
+He was fascinated by Zemo's conversation with Wilson and Barnes about those who seek out superpowers, and he said his favorite scene of the episode was the fight between the Dora Milaje and John Walker.
 Brian Tallerico of Vulture gave the episode 4 out of 5 stars, saying it was setting up a story about "what exactly it means to be a hero in 2021" and felt the series was "one of the most morally complex productions" of the MCU.
-However, he was critical of the death of Lemar Hoskins, a Black person, as an example of fridging as it was used to further the story arc of John Walker.
+However, he was critical of the death of Lemar Hoskins, a Black person, as an example of racial fridging as it was used to further the story arc of John Walker, a white person.
 Writing for IndieWire, Leonardo Adrian Garcia was less positive about the episode, giving it a "C+".
-He found it to be less exciting than the previous episodes due to the focus on Morgenthau and Walker, and felt its pacing was "strangely slow".
-In particular, he called the focus on John Walker a "slog", adding that everything with the character "comes off as one-note".
-Garcia hoped the final two episodes would see the series return to its buddy cop format, be "chockfull of action", and tie up plot threads.
-However, Garcia did enjoy the Wakanda opening and appearance of the Dora Milaje, saying that, like WandaVision, the series was "delivering on the grief and trauma fronts".
+He found it to be less exciting than the previous episodes due to the focus on Morgenthau and Walker, and said its pacing was "strangely slow".
+In particular, he found the focus on John Walker to be a "slog" and said the character was "one-note".
+Garcia hoped the final two episodes would return to the buddy cop format, be "chockfull of action", and tie up plot threads.
+However, Garcia did enjoy the Wakanda opening and appearance of the Dora Milaje, saying that, like the MCU miniseries WandaVision (2021), this series was "delivering on the grief and trauma fronts".